-It is interesting to speculate whether Mahler intended to make this overt reference to Brooklyn’s music, not merely dedicatory.
-At the end of Mahler’s life in what he might have thought to be his last work, he looks backward with reverence and forward with all and trepidation.
-In the third bar, strings begin the first theme, notice the strong resemblance to the Lutheran hymn Abide with Me.
+It is interesting to speculate whether Mahler intended to make this overt reference to Bruckner’s music, not merely dedicatory.
+At the end of Mahler’s life in what he might have thought to be his last work, he looks backward with reverence and forward with trepidation.
+As strings begin the first theme in the third bar, notice the strong resemblance to the Anglican hymn Abide with Me.
 This deeply expressive hymn-like theme for strings is played softly in Baroque polyphony of an especially Bachnian cast here to Mahler may well have thought to be paying homage to the great Cantor of Leipzig, who was a strong influence upon Mahler from his middle period onward.
-That the first theme follows immediately upon an homage to Brookner possibly indicates a relationship in Mahler’s mind Between these two great composers.
+That the first theme follows immediately upon an homage to Bruckner possibly indicates a relationship in Mahler’s mind between these two great composers.
 At the same time, the opening theme, beginning with a short descending scale of the medium supertonic to tonic had been used by several of Mahler’s predecessors as a musical gesture to elicit a feeling of leave-taking.
 For example, at the beginning of Beethoven’s Les Adieux Piano Sonata.

 It also recalls the serene calm and gentle fluidity of the Adagio movement from Beethoven String Quartet Opus 132, downward arching turns appear frequently in the contrapuntal interweaving lines that surround the first theme.
-Written with sharp accents, these turns reinforce the themes Reverend Quasar religious character.
+Written with sharp accents, these turns reinforce the ttheme’s reverent, quasi-religious character.
 As the theme progresses, it becomes more assertive, it’s peaceful composure, giving way to intense passion.
 Mahler alludes to a phrase from the early movement of the Second Symphony, sung to the words Ich wäre viel lieber im Himmel, I would much rather be in heaven.

 On the way to what appears to be the end of the first subject, it is interrupted by the soft sound of the tonic note, middle D flat on the violin, suspended as if on the edge of an abyss, and polyphonic texture is momentarily dissolved.
 We will listen out to the beginning of the first subject, to the moment when a sustained D flat briefly interrupts the subjects forward progress.